-The Yale University men's lacrosse program announced that Andrew Stimmel has been promoted to the Director of Player Development/Assistant Coach.
+In the fall of 2014, the Yale University men's lacrosse program announced that Andrew Stimmel was promoted to the Director of Player Development/Assistant Coach.

-In this newly-created role, Stimmel will assist student-athletes in acclimating to their roles on the field, in the classroom and in the community through the creation, analysis and modification of individualized player development plans.
-He will serve as the program's community service coordinator as well as work in conjunction with Strength & Athletic Training staff to educate and promote overall health and wellness.
+In this newly-created role, Stimmel assists student-athletes in acclimating to their roles on the field, in the classroom and in the community through the creation, analysis and modification of individualized player development plans.
+He serves as the program's community service coordinator as well as work in conjunction with Strength & Athletic Training staff to educate and promote overall health and wellness.

-Last season the captain of the 2010 Ohio State Lacrosse Team volunteered as the Bulldogs' goalie coach.
+In 2014, the captain of the 2010 Ohio State Lacrosse Team volunteered as the Bulldogs' goalie coach.
 Under his guidance, goalie Eric Natale (Westminister, Md.) earned Honorable Mention All-Ivy honors while stopping 51.0% of shots faced.
 As a team, the Bulldogs' defense led the Ivy League and finished 12th in the nation allowing 8.53 goals per game.
-Yale also ranked among the national leaders in Man Down Defense (17th - 69.8%) and Face-Offs (13th - 57.9%).
+Yale also ranked among the national leaders in man down defense (17th - 69.8%) and face-offs (13th - 57.9%).

 Stimmel, the Grove City (Pa.)
 College head coach for two seasons (2012-13), led the Wolverines to an Elite 8 appearance in the 2013 national tournament and finished fifth in the final Nike/Inside Lacrosse Poll after a 10-2 regular season and a first-ever top seed in Central Collegiate Lacrosse Association Playoffs.
 For his efforts, Stimmell was named the 2013 Men's Collegiate Lacrosse Association Division II National Coach of the Year.